GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 That's it.
 Once the function, ``recipe``, is called with the primitive instance, ``p``, the pipeline begins execution.

-Within a pipeline context, the ``Reduce`` class is responsible for retrieving recipes and primitive sets appropriate to the data and passing the primitive object as the argument to the recipe function.
+In the context of running ``reduce`` from the command line, the ``Reduce`` class is responsible for retrieving recipes and primitive sets appropriate to the data and passing the primitive object as the argument to the recipe function.
 And while the ``Reduce`` class provides exception handling during pipeline execution, there are no such protections at the level of the mapper interfaces.
 Any exceptions raised will have to be dealt with by those using the Recipe System at this lower level interface.

 .. rubric:: Footnotes